 Frija: Pagan-Germanic earth mother and consort of the God Tiwaz.
 The day of the week sacred to her is Friday.
 Her sacred candle color is brown.

 Hecate: Greek Moon Goddess, neo-pagan Goddess of fertility and Moon magick, Queen of the Underworld and protectress of all Witches.
 She is also known as both the Goddess of Darkness and Death.
 She is the Queen of Ghosts and Crossroads.
-She is Hecate the maiden, Hecate the Mother and Hecate the Crone but in later years, She became most familiarized as the Crone.
+She rules the heavens, underworld and earth.
+In later years, Hecate became most familiarized as the Dark Goddess.
 She is also known as Trivia, Goddess of the Crossroads and Antea bestower of noctural vision.
-Hecateís sacred candle colors are black and silver.
+Hecate’s sacred candle colors are black and silver.

 Hera: Greek Goddess of death and rebirth, earth Goddess, and consort of the God Zeus.
 Her sacred candle colors are black and dark brown.